 From Denmark it is easy going and a particularly scenic route out to Green’s Pool, one of Australia’s most beautiful beaches.
 There is then a long a long up hill section heading out towards Mt Shadforth, followed by a long down hill, to Scotsdale road.
 The riding is mostly through farmland today.
 Again, those seeking an easier option, can shorten the day if they wish.
 At the end of the ride, the bus will be waiting to take us back to Denmark.

 A great day today!
 Most of the day will be though the towering Karri forest.
 We will pass one of the campsites (don’t worry we are not sleeping there!) which are beautifully built.
-There are a few short challenging sections today which will test us, but 42/46km are classed as easy.
+There are a few short challenging sections today which will test us, but most of the trail today is classed as easy.
 The bus will be waiting for us at Nornalup Rd, to take us back for our last night in Denmark.

 We are changing accommodation today, so we will pack up our accommodation in Denmark before we head out.
-Most of today’s ride is back in the National park.
+Most of today’s ride is back in the National park, through Tingle forest and by the river.
 We will see a mix of Karri forest as well as Tingle trees as we get closer to Walpole.
 There are some long ups and down today, with a mix of easy and intermediate terrain.
 Accommodation tonight is in Walpole.

-Sapper’s Bridge to Walpole + Rtn to Perth
+Gully Rd to Walpole + Return to Perth

 Our last day!
-30% of todays ride is on intermediate terrain, so it is no easy push off into the sunset.
-We can still take our time however to cover the 18km, much of which will take us very close to the picturesque Frankland river.
-We then finish in the town of Walpole.
+A short ride this morning with a few challenges, so it is no easy push off into the sunset.
+We finish in the town of Walpole.
 We’ll get views of the Nornalup inlet at Coalmine Beach before arriving in the town.
 There will be time for a shower and lunch before we head back to Perth, with our tired legs and our sore cheeks (that’s from smiling too much! 🙂